nicoagostini/leilaoRural/README.md

 OR

-Sign up in the system, there are a link in the index page.
+Sign up in the system, there is a link in the index page.

 To use the system, you can find the Database configuration in the file "../Classes/bd.class.php".